cco2/Recipes/guacamole.md

 ## Steps
 1. Peel and place avocado into bowl
-1. Mash avocado until desired guacamole consistency
+1. Mash avocado until desired guacamole texture
 1. Finely chop garlic and add to mixture
 1. Finely chop onion and add to mixture
 1. Chop tomato and add to mixture